hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250605265v2-teaming-in-the-ai-era-ai-augmented-frameworks-for-forming-simulating.md

 ---
 layout: default
-title: Teaming in the AI Era: AI-Augmented Frameworks for Forming, Simulating, and Optimizing Human Teams
+title: "Teaming in the AI Era: AI-Augmented Frameworks for Forming, Simulating, and Optimizing Human Teams"
 ---

 # Teaming in the AI Era: AI-Augmented Frameworks for Forming, Simulating, and Optimizing Human Teams